lgbtq-technology/lgbtq-technology.github.io/culture.md

 We support autonomy: most channels were simply created by someone who decided it was a good idea.
 We frown on doing things to people without their consent.

-Some channels have a `-unfiltered` or `-explicit` counterpart; it's completely acceptable to suggest moving a conversation to the `-unfiltered` channel, and completely normal to leave that channel if upsetting conversation is there.
-This leaves identity channels free to keep their membership so people can find each other, without having to be in conversations they are not equipped for.
-We've worked on making sure it's acceptable to leave channels for any reason without it being implied that someone speaking is a problem.
-Hard topics happen, are encouraged, and space has to be made for them, but we've also tried to make sure that there is space for self care and that it's okay to leave a conversation.
-Sometimes more sexually explicit conversation will spring up in these less filtered spaces.
+Someone often requests that someone redirect a conversation into another channel or thread.
+This should usually get honored without much discussion.
+Threads leave a great place to give content warnings about touchy subject matter, or discuss in more explicit detail while letting people opt in, rather than having graphic, disturbing or otherwise upsetting things in the middle of otherwise enjoyable space for them.

 Since people use Slack from work, we try to make it possible to participate while in the workplace (or elsewhere in life) where adult images in particular and themes in general are able to be opted out of.
+There are channels geared for more flirty and explicit content, and even more explicit in private channels, but generally we try to keep explicit content opt-in.
+We want sexually explicit pictures to be posted as URLs, not uploaded as files, as the 'all files' tab is visible by people regardless of their channel membership.
+Upsetting images should go further and some effort made to hide them from Slack's automatic link expansion.

 It is common to join many channels, and conversations can span multiple channels.
 Our community is pretty cohesive, and we find the same people in many channels.
 This is different in IRC, where each channel forms its own community, ours are much more expansive.
 This changes how conversation flows, and is worth being aware of.

 The only two channels joined by default are `#chat`, and `#announcements`.
 We keep `#announcements` low volume, without chat since it is the only channel that cannot be parted.
 We welcome people when they join `#chat` and are new to the slack.

-We want sexually explicit pictures to be posted as URLs, not uploaded as files, as the 'all files' tab is visible by people regardless of their channel membership.
-Upsetting images should go further and some effort made to hide them from Slack's automatic link expansion.

 The `#selfies` channel is for selfies, and these are encouraged as we get to know each other, we can show love for ourselves and it's not narcissism.